Elive/elive-for-servers/README.md

  * **Ubuntu**: 21.10 "Impish", 21.04 "Irsute", 20.04 "Focal", 18.04 "Bionic"

-#### :warning: Note: Ubuntu installs are added for compatibility, but we *strongly* suggest to use Debian instead.
-If you use Ubuntu send *Pull requests* instead of bug reports.
+_:warning: Note: Ubuntu installs are added for compatibility, but we **strongly** suggest to use Debian instead.
+If you use Ubuntu send 'Pull requests' instead of bug reports_

 ## Features:
 * Turn an ugly server into a full Elive powered one